jackHotch/Gym-App-Next/notes.md

 - Create chart
 - Use dates without years or extra zeros on the x axis
 - Let user pick any date range
-- Use NextUI for DateRangePicker - https://nextui.org/docs/components/date-range-picker#controlled
+  - Create a select menu and two DatePickers
+  - Select menu has standard options including "Custom"
+  - When custom is not selected the DatePickers are disabled
+  - When the custom are selected the DatePickers are enabled and the user can select any date range they want
 - also give some standard options for date range
-- allow user to hover over the chart to see the specific entry
 - To create chart with dynamic data
-  - Get the entire list of weights from api
-  - filter based on the range picked by the user
-  - give that range to a function which will get the data needed for the chart
-    - The function creates an array of weights for the data
+  - Create the start and end dates for each predefined date range
-      - uses the dates to create the labels for the x axis
+  - Use those to make the api call and use those to grab the entries need from the database
   - either use each date as a label for the x axis or create labels at consistent intervals

 ## Progress

+## APIs

+### Weight

+- Create an API to select rows based on a given date range

 ## Database

 - Give each exercise a muscle group (Chest, Legs, Arms...)
+- Refactor date column in the weight table to use DATE instead of TIMESTAMP
+  - should be in the format YYYY-MM-DD